thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 - SMB staging: files copied via the app are allowlisted; foreign files in `/mnt/smb_staging` are removed automatically.
 Allowlist state is stored in a named volume (`autoencoder_state`) so it survives rebuilds.
 - SMB mounts: the app uses a helper to validate SMB URLs and mount with a temporary credential file (kept in the state volume and deleted after use) to avoid leaking credentials.
 The helper defaults to SMB 3.0 and falls back to 2.1/2.0 if needed.
 - External subtitles: if a matching sidecar `.srt` exists (same stem or stem.lang) next to the video, it is auto-included in the encode and set as the default subtitle track.
 SMB queue also copies matching .srt files into staging.
+- Low-bitrate handling: optional auto-proceed or auto-skip for low bitrate vs target can be set in Settings.

 ### Installer script defaults
 - `scripts/install_and_run.sh` defaults `REPO_URL` to your fork (`https://github.com/thashiznit2003/AutoEncoder.git`).
 Override with `REPO_URL=...` if needed.